orxfun/orx-parallel/docs/wasm.md

 There are two good patterns.

+Note: `init_parallel_runtime(0)` is treated as auto mode and uses the runtime maximum available worker count.

 ### Pattern A: Fixed runtime + default per-run threads

 This is a good fit for simple demos.